Wednesday, May 26, 2010

 One of the most entertaining parts of the weekend was admiring and ridiculing the crazy Sevillana-flamenco outfits that we encountered all weekend.
 They came in every colour combination known to Mankind—some I adored, others I detested (who wears green and red at any other time other than Christmas?!).
 Some were polka dotted; some were laced; some were short; all were tight, tight, tight through the hips and had ruffled bottoms that swayed with movement.
 When SK studied in Sevilla about 4 years ago, she bought a beautiful red flamenco dress for herself, and of course, she brought it to feria.
 I borrowed a skirt from a friend, and so I got to dress up Sevillana-style, too!
 We looked the part, so much so that while we were touring the Alcazar Palace on Sunday, tourists kept taking our picture or asking to take pictures with us!
 That night, as we waited on the bridge to watch the fireworks, a journalist-cameraman asked me to pose for him while the colourful bursts of light lit up the sky.
 Thankfully, I didn’t have to look at the camera, but I was quite uncomfortable hearing the click-click-click going off behind my head every time there was a boom-boom-boom in front of me.
 Of course, all the other girls just snickered and giggled during this impromptu photoshoot.
 I didn’t like it too much, but I hope that man got a good picture or two out of it.

-ways and everywhere.
+All in all, it was a lovely little trip down to Sevilla.
+The south is special… always and everywhere.
 And I brought back some of Spain’s southern charm to add to the charm of my coming southern wedding... yippee!